Trianan/invasion_rust_rpg/README.md

   Each saved game is an individual JSON file containing the state of the player and map, ensuring the player can save/load their progress.
   #### src
-  Contains the logic for the game.
+  Contains the game logic, such as:
-    ##### main.rs
-    Logic for the main game loop; loads current map and save data, updates state of all entities, listens/responds to player input, writes to save files.
+  - **main.rs**: the main game loop.

 ### External Dependencies:
 - [Macroquad](https://macroquad.rs/)